schochastics/academicons/README.md

 [academicons](https://jpswalsh.github.io/academicons/).
 Icons can be used in HTML documents only.

-The code is adapted from teh [fontawesome](https://github.com/quarto-ext/fontawesome) extension
+The code is adapted from the [fontawesome](https://github.com/quarto-ext/fontawesome) extension

 ## Installing